RobertFischer/CleanSweep/README.md

 * Check out this code.

 * Execute `gradle jar` in the root directory of the project.
-If you want the JavaDocs, execute `gradle jar javadoc`.
+If you want the JavaDocs, execute `gradle jar javadoc`

-* The files you are looking for are under `./build`.
+* The files you are looking for are under `./build`

 * Enjoy.